T

 neighborhood

 Vancouver's oldest neighborhood, known for its Victorian architecture, cobblestone streets, and vibrant arts and culture scene.
-It's a great place to stroll, shop, and dine.
+It's packed with unique boutiques, art galleries, and acclaimed restaurants.

 ~120 min